feast-dev/feast-benchmarks/python/README.md

 3. Materialize data to Redis
 ```
 cd ../../feature_repos/redis
-sed -i 's/redis:6379/localhost:6379/g' feature_store.yaml # this is unfortunately necessary because inside docker feature servers resolve Redis host name as `redis`, but since we're running materialization from shell, Redis is accessible on localhost.
+# This is unfortunately necessary because inside docker feature servers resolve
+# Redis host name as `redis`, but since we're running materialization from shell,
+# Redis is accessible on localhost:
+sed -i 's/redis:6379/localhost:6379/g' feature_store.yaml
 feast materialize-incremental $(date -u +"%Y-%m-%dT%H:%M:%S")
-sed -i 's/localhost:6379/redis:6379/g' feature_store.yaml # make sure to change this back, since it can mess up with feature servers if you run another docker-compose command later.
+# Make sure to change this back, since it can mess up with feature servers
+# if you run another docker-compose command later:
+sed -i 's/localhost:6379/redis:6379/g' feature_store.yaml
 ```

 4. Check that feature servers are working & they have materialized data